shafiquejamal/web-frontend-template/README.md

 cd /path/to/project
 npm install
 ```
-After npm is done installing, set the environment variables, for example:
+After npm is done installing, set any environment variables as indicated in `ConfigurationPaths.jsx` and `application.conf`, for example:

 ```
 export FRONTENDTEMPLATE_WS_PROTOCOL=ws
 export FRONTENDTEMPLATE_API_SERVER=localhost:9001